KusionStack/kusionstack.io/docs/operating/introduction/introduction.md

 ### Streamlined Pod Operation

-KusionStack Operating introduces resource consist framework that offers a graceful way to integrate resource management around Pods, like traffic control, into PodOpsLifecycle.
+KusionStack Operating introduces resource consist framework that offers a graceful way to integrate resource management around Pods, including traffic control, into the PodOpsLifecycle.
-It simplifies the work for platform developers dealing with Pod operation details.
+This simplifies the works for platform developers dealing with Pod operation details.
 KusionStack also integrates some resources by default, such as Aliyun SLB.

 ### Risk management